mirochaj/ares/doc/example_galaxypop.rst

     pop = ares.populations.GalaxyPopulation(**pars)

-If you glance at the contents of ``pars``, you'll notice that the parameters that define the double power-law share a ``php`` prefix.
-This is short for "parameterized halo property", and will be discussed more generally in the next major section.
+If you glance at the contents of ``pars``, you'll notice that the parameters that define the double power-law share a ``pq`` prefix.
+This is short for "parameterized quantity", and will be discussed more generally in the next major section.

 .. note::
     You can access population objects used in a simulation via the ``pops`` attribute, which is a list of population objects that belongs to instances of  common simulation classes like ``Global21cm``, ``MetaGalacticBackground``, etc.